-The SuperImager® Plus Desktop NVMe Forensic unit is a standalone, dedicated NVMe forensic imager with the ability to perform multiple Forensic tasks, allowing the Forensic investigator to capture data in the Lab from multiple source drives to multiple target drives simultaneously and upload them to a network extremely fast.
-It also enables the user to perform a full Forensic analysis using encase, Nuix Windows 10 application, or capture data from multiple cellphones and run cellphone analyses, or use any third-party Windows application.
+The SuperImager® Plus Desktop 8 NVMe Forensic unit is a standalone, dedicated NVMe forensic imager with the ability to perform multiple Forensic tasks, allowing the Forensic investigator to capture data in the Lab from multiple source drives to multiple target drives simultaneously and upload them to a network extremely fast.
+It also enables the user to perform a full Forensic analysis using Encase, Nuix and others Windows 10 application, or capture data from multiple cellphones, or use any third-party Windows application.
 The unit is industrial and durably built, using a desktop-style, with easy to use touchscreen icons.
 The unit has built-in 8 ports of NVMe and 10 ports of USB3.1.
+The unit is extremely fast with a high transfer rate imaging can reach 187GB/min.

-The SuperImager’s main application (the unit’s software) supports many imaging methods like Mirror Image, Encase E01/Ex01, and Linux-DD.
+The SuperImager’s main application (the unit’s software) supports many imaging methods like Mirror Image, Encase E01/Ex01, Linux-DD, Mix E01/DD.

 Here are some of the tasks the unit can be used for:

-1) Multiple Parallel Forensic Capture: Mirror (bit by bit), Linux-DD, E01/Ex01 (with full compression) formats, Mixed-Format DD/E01, copy the whole drive or only parts.
+1) Multiple Parallel Forensic Capture: Mirror (bit by bit), Linux-DD, E01/Ex01 (with full compression) formats, Mixed-Format DD/E01, copy the whole drive or only part of it.

 2) Run a Selective Imaging (Targeted Imaging) of files, folders, and partitions with file extensions filters (for example, run E01 capture of 4 parallel simultaneous sessions using 8 NVMe SSD and 16 CPU compression engines).